bradleygay/zerocurtain/README.md

 ```

 ## Acknowledgments
-Acknowledgment and gratitude are owed to the NASA Postdoctoral Program and proposal reviewers whose contributions and
+Acknowledgment and gratitude are owed to the [REDACTED_AFFILIATION] Postdoctoral Program and proposal reviewers whose contributions and
 feedback elevated this research.
 Much appreciation is owed and extended to the following institutions, networks, teams, and
 individuals responsible for the viability, momentum, and success of this work: National Aeronautics and Space Administration
-(NASA), Jet Propulsion Laboratory (JPL), Goddard Space Flight Center (GSFC), NASA Arctic Boreal Vulnerability Experiment
+([REDACTED_AFFILIATION]), [REDACTED_AFFILIATION] ([REDACTED_AFFILIATION]), Goddard Space Flight Center (GSFC), [REDACTED_AFFILIATION] Arctic Boreal Vulnerability Experiment
 (ABoVE) field and science support services, National Science Foundation (NSF), Woodwell Climate Research Center, University of
-Alaska ‐ Fairbanks, Institute of Arctic Biology (IAB), California Institute of Technology, NASA UAVSAR airborne, algorithm, and
+Alaska ‐ Fairbanks, Institute of Arctic Biology (IAB), California Institute of Technology, [REDACTED_AFFILIATION] UAVSAR airborne, algorithm, and
-inSAR/polSAR processing teams, NASA ABoVE Airborne Working Group, CALM, GTNP, AmeriFlux, National Ecological
+inSAR/polSAR processing teams, [REDACTED_AFFILIATION] ABoVE Airborne Working Group, CALM, GTNP, AmeriFlux, National Ecological
-Observatory Network (NEON), Toolik Field Station, Peter Griffith (GSFC), Elizabeth Hoy (GSFC), Naiara Pinto (JPL), Yang Zheng
+Observatory Network (NEON), Toolik Field Station, Peter Griffith (GSFC), Elizabeth Hoy (GSFC), Naiara Pinto ([REDACTED_AFFILIATION]), Yang Zheng
-(JPL), Nikolay Shiklomanov (GWU), Julia Boike (UCI), Pavel Groisman (NOAA), and Oliver Frauenfeld (TAMU).
+([REDACTED_AFFILIATION]), Nikolay Shiklomanov (GWU), Julia Boike (UCI), Pavel Groisman (NOAA), and Oliver Frauenfeld (TAMU).
 BG’s
-participation and research was sponsored by the National Aeronautics and Space Administration (NASA) and supported by an
+participation and research was sponsored by the National Aeronautics and Space Administration ([REDACTED_AFFILIATION]) and supported by an
-appointment to the NASA Postdoctoral Program (NPP) at the Jet Propulsion Laboratory (JPL) and the California Institute of
+appointment to the [REDACTED_AFFILIATION] Postdoctoral Program (NPP) at the [REDACTED_AFFILIATION] ([REDACTED_AFFILIATION]) and the California Institute of
-Technology, administered by Oak Ridge Associated Universities (ORAU) under contract with NASA (80NM0018D0004).
+Technology, administered by Oak Ridge Associated Universities (ORAU) under contract with [REDACTED_AFFILIATION] (80NM0018D0004).
 The views
 and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies,
-either expressed or implied, of NASA, JPL, the California Institute of Technology, or the U.S. Government.
+either expressed or implied, of [REDACTED_AFFILIATION], [REDACTED_AFFILIATION], the California Institute of Technology, or the U.S. Government.
 The U.S. Government is
 authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
 Any use of
 trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.